mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Big Data Platforms/Solutions
 * Apache Hadoop, which implements a MapReduce paradigm.
-  Hadoop is slow and very complex (does not take advantage of RAM/memory)
+  Hadoop is slow and very complex (does not take advantage of RAM/memory).
+Hadoop's analytics API is limited to `map-then-reduce` functions.
 * Apache Spark, which implements a superset of MapReduce
-  paradigm: it is fast, and has a very simple and powerful API and works about 100 times faster than Hadoop (Spark takes advantage of memory and embraces in-memory computing).
+  paradigm: it is fast, and has a very simple and powerful API and works about 100 times faster than Hadoop.
+Spark takes advantage of memory and embraces in-memory computing.
   Spark can be used for ETL and implementing many types of distributed algorithms.
 * Apache Tez